Learn About Medicaid Costs and Coverage in Illinois

 In addition, exceptions for the types of Medicaid services that are covered can be made if a doctor requests approval.
 Medicaid coverage in Illinois can span through a variety of services and treatments as determined by the state.

-To learn more about the mandatory health care services available to Medicaid enrollees, download our comprehensive guide.
+To learn more about health care services available to Medicaid enrollees, download our free guide.

 What services are not covered by Medicaid in Illinois?

 Applicants should understand what does Medicaid not cover in Illinois so that they can see if Medicaid services will be enough to fit their needs.
 Financial surprises regarding Medicaid coverage are never a welcomed occurrence, especially during times of emergency.
 One of the easiest ways to determine if Medicaid covers a service is to find out if the doctor or specialist is an in-network provider, as Medicaid will not cover out-of-network medical professions.
 Services that are not covered by Medicaid may require extra fees.
 Medicaid enrollees will be responsible for covering these out-of-pocket Medicaid costs.
 Some services not covered by Medicaid include but are not limited to:

 - Cosmetic surgeries and services

 - Private nursing duties

 - Medical equipment that are not deemed necessary by a doctor

 Claimants should also keep in mind that some health care treatments covered by Medicaid has limits.
 For example, Medicaid may only cover four prescriptions per month for each enrollee, unless prior approval is sought.

 How much does Medicaid cost in Illinois?